 The alternate approach of administering allergens orally, and more specifically with a sublingual methodology in which the allergen is given as either a dissolvable tablet (under the tongue) or as an aqueous or liquid extract, has evolved into a viable treatment for allergic respiratory diseases.
 Sublingual immunotherapy (SLIT) offers several specific advantages over injection immunotherapy.
 SLIT can be self-administered by patients or caregivers, does not require injections, and carries a much lower risk of anaphylaxis compared with SCIT.
-This article will discuss the mechanisms of action, advantages, and limitations of SLIT for allergic rhinitis, and the most common methods of administering immunotherapy via an oral route: sublingual allergen tablets (SLIT-tablets) and sublingual aqueous or glycerinated liquid preparations (SLIT-drops).
+This topic will discuss the mechanisms of action, advantages, and limitations of SLIT for allergic rhinitis and the most common methods of administering immunotherapy via an oral route: sublingual immunotherapy tablets (SLIT-tablets) and sublingual aqueous or glycerinated liquid preparations (SLIT-drops).

 The use of SCIT for the treatment of allergic respiratory diseases is discussed separately.
-(See "Subcutaneous immunotherapy for allergic disease: Indications and efficacy" and "Subcutaneous immunotherapy for allergic disease: Therapeutic mechanisms" and "SCIT: Standard schedules, administration techniques, and monitoring".)
+(See "Subcutaneous immunotherapy for allergic disease: Indications and efficacy" and "Allergen immunotherapy for allergic disease: Therapeutic mechanisms" and "SCIT: Standard schedules, administration techniques, and monitoring".)

 Background — Oral immunotherapy was first proposed as a method of treatment for allergic disease in the early 1900s.
 In the 1980s, properly designed clinical trials first demonstrated a dose-dependent therapeutic response with specific and well-characterized aeroallergens.
-In 1998, the World Health Organization recognized that SLIT was a promising alternate mode of immunotherapy and encouraged continued clinical investigation into this form of treatment .
+In 1998, the World Health Organization (WHO) recognized that SLIT was a promising alternate mode of immunotherapy and encouraged continued clinical investigation into this form of treatment .
 In 2009, the World Allergy Organization (WAO) published their opinion that the cumulative evidence showed SLIT represented a viable alternative to SCIT and encouraged continued clinical investigation to characterize optimal techniques [2,3].

-●Sublingual aqueous or glycerinated liquid allergen extracts (SLIT-drops) – An aqueous or liquid (eg, glycerinated) extract of allergen, generally administered as drops, is held under the tongue for a specified period of time and then the residual is swallowed.
+●Sublingual aqueous or glycerinated liquid allergen extracts (SLIT-drops) – An aqueous or liquid (eg, glycerinated) extract of allergen, generally administered as drops, is held under the tongue for a specified period of time, and then the residual is swallowed.
 The allergen is taken up through the rich vascular lymphoid network of the mouth.
 Oral solutions that are held in the mouth for a period of time, but then spit out rather than swallowed, have also been evaluated in clinical trials.
 However, holding the extract under the tongue appears more efficient for delivery of active drug.

-In the United States, there has been "off-label" use of liquid allergen extracts for sublingual immunotherapy (SLIT).
+●There has been "off-label" use of liquid allergen extracts for SLIT.
 The issues regarding this practice are discussed below.
 (See 'Sublingual drops' below.)

 MECHANISMS OF ACTION — The gut is the largest mucosal organ of the body and is exposed to numerous foreign proteins on a constant basis.
 The normal response of the gut immune system to nonpathogenic proteins is tolerance, a fact which forms the basis for the concept of oral immunization.

 The gut immune system is comprised of various physical barriers, secretory immunoglobulin A (IgA), the gut-associated lymphoid tissue (GALT), and lymphoid organs (mesenteric lymph nodes, spleen, and liver).
-Within the GALT, two areas of importance for antigen processing are the tonsils and adjacent ring of lymphoid tissue in the posterior pharynx, and the Peyer's patches of the duodenum, jejunum, and small intestine.
+Within the GALT, areas of importance for antigen processing are the tonsils and adjacent ring of lymphoid tissue in the posterior pharynx and the Peyer's patches of the duodenum, jejunum, and small intestine.
 The GALT is essential for normal tolerance to most foreign proteins, as well as in the immunologic response to oral immunotherapy.
 The role of the GALT in the pathogenesis of food allergy is reviewed elsewhere.
 (See "Pathogenesis of food allergy".)

 ●Allergen extracts given sublingually are primarily taken up by dendritic cells in the mucosa and presented to T cells in the draining lymph nodes.
 Likely mechanisms of action include activation of T regulatory cells and downregulation of mucosal mast cells .
 Within the oral and sublingual mucosa, effector cells, such as mast cells, are less numerous .
 This characteristic of the oral mucosa is believed to be an important factor in the lower rates of adverse systemic allergic reactions seen with SLIT.